 This action is composed of the following sub-actions:

 Identify the reference person or people on this subject.
-The Maison de l'Habitat Durable will be an essential support for carrying this action.
+The Sustainable Housing Centre will be an essential support for carrying this action.

 Identify the knowledge gaps on this subject (through workshops or internal discussions) and establish an inventory of existing initiatives